 James is not always a one man show and sometimes he can be seen with close friend Mike Matei who also does YouTube segments on the Cinemassacre channel.
 When I asked James about Mike he said “I met Mike in college.
 We played video games a lot.
 So we definitely are both familiar with those classic games.
 So when I started making the Nerd episodes he encouraged me to keep it going.
 Since then we’ve been working on creating content.”
 Mike also does videogame walkthroughs and definitely serves as an adequate substitute when waiting for James to come out with new content, “Just kidding Mike.”

 As we neared the end of our interview I asked James what we could expect from Cinemassacre going forward he said “I’ll probably still be talking about movies for years to come since that’s my favorite thing but I hope to be making more of my own soon even if it’s short films.
 I just want to tell some stories.”
 This definitely appears to be true as I see James putting out more and more movie review segments and the AVGN episodes seem to be becoming more far and in between.
 I really hope James keeps up with the AVGN though, as it is what originally drew me to his channel.
 In acknowledgement of James’ talents and the journey he took to get where he is today I felt it necessary to ask him if he had any encouraging words of wisdom for up-and-coming film students and enthusiasts, he said “The main thing is to know how time-consuming it is to create videos and to know first that you’re going to enjoy it because all the time spent can be overwhelming.
 If you already enjoy it and it’s a personal goal of yours you’re already on the right track.
 Just find things you like and if you’re doing something different that nobody’s done that’s even more reason to do it.
 Find the next big thing that hasn’t been done yet.”
 I couldn’t have said it any better myself and there you have it James Rolfe, film artist, writer and entertainer among other things.
 Please check out James’ official site, YouTube and Twitter pages which I have posted links to below.
-From the Ragin’ Geek this is Dante Conetta hoping you now know everything you ever wanted to about James Rolfe aka The Angry Video Game Nerd, thanks for reading.
+This is Dante from the Ragingeek hoping you now know everything you ever wanted to about James Rolfe aka The Angry Video Game Nerd, thanks for reading.